spatie/laravel-uptime-monitor/README.md

 ];
 ```

+## API

+Currently this package does not offer an API, if you need that take a look at [this package](https://github.com/LKDevelopment/laravel-uptime-monitor-api).

 ## Documentation
 You'll find the documentation on [https://docs.spatie.be/laravel-uptime-monitor/v1](https://docs.spatie.be/laravel-uptime-monitor/v1).
 It includes detailed info on how to install and use the package.